Alenichel/CodiglioniDellOglioNichelini-HypermediaProject/backend/main.md

 - **Tools**
   - Webstorm and Visual Studio Code;
-  - Google Chrome Developer Tools to debug and test;
+  - Google Chrome Developer Tools and Firefox to debug and test;
   - Swagger Editor to write the API specification;
+  - Postman to test the API;
   - PgAdmin and psql to manage the PostgreSQL database.

 - **Languages**